Updated: Feb 22

 Exam season has arrived and many students at WKMT are busy with their instrumental exams.
 One of the most worrying tasks is the sight-reading, especially for children as they are in the process of learning musical notation.

 During my teaching experience, I decided to write a few tips to help my pupils in improving this important skill.
-Apologise for the very simple style of writing but it is meant to be directly addressed to students approaching their Grade 1.
+Apologize for the very simple style of writing but it is meant to be directly addressed to students approaching their Grade 1.

 Learn to sight-read music: